-They’re not concerned about their limp, because their limp feels “normal” to them.
-This is a perfect example of Sensory Motor Amnesia – the condition in which the brain literally forgets how to sense and move muscles.
-Their muscles have adapted to specific stress reflexes and they no longer move the way they once did.
-When you lose awareness of the way in which you move, this is indeed cause for concern.
+They’re not concerned about their limp, because their limp feels “normal.”
+This feeling of “out of balance” feeling “balanced” is an example of Sensory Motor Amnesia, – the condition in which the brain literally forgets how to sense, move and control muscles efficiently.
+Their muscles have adapted to specific stress reflexes and they no longer move freely, the way they once did.
+When you lose awareness of the way in which you move, there is cause for concern.

-Most of my clients with back, hip or piriformis pain associated with a limp were treated with:
+Most of my clients with back, hip or piriformis pain associated with a limp were treated unsuccessfully by: